Brittany is a mobile gaming addict! Her favourite genres are simulation, casual, RPG, tycoon, fashion, adventure, puzzle, and city-builders.

-How to Get Free Diamonds, Jewels, Gems, and Other Premium Currency With the TapJoy App!
+Using TapJoy to Get Free Premium Currency: Diamonds, Jewels, Gems, and More!

-TapJoy is a free app for Android or iOS which will give you the option to complete offers in exchange for premium currency in various mobile games.
-You have to complete tasks like downloading and running an app, completing a survey, or playing a game online, and then the app will reward you with diamonds, gems, etc. to use in your favourite games like Candy Crush, or Covet Fashion.
+TapJoy is a company which will give you the option to complete offers in exchange for premium currency in various mobile games.
+You have to complete tasks like downloading and running an app, reaching a certain level in a another game, completing a survey, or playing a game online, and then the app will reward you with diamonds, gems, etc. to use in your favourite games like Candy Crush or Covet Fashion.

 Not all games are supported with TapJoy, but quite a few are.
 Some popular games that offer TapJoy rewards are: